MillerRabin/intention-storage/readme.md

 ```

 Now we will create intention storage for Victor and ask him for lemonade.
 Victor doesn't have a lemonade, that's why he creates the intention.
 Intention has input and output keys.
 It can be any strings.
-For example: "Lemonade - ThankYou".
+For example: "Lemonade - Thankyou".
-Then input key is "Lemonade", and output key is our gratitude "ThankYou".
+Then input key is "Lemonade", and output key is our gratitude "Thankyou".
 When intention is created, the search of counter intention will starts.
-Counter intention is a intention with opposite order of input and output keys "ThankYou - Lemonade"
+Counter intention is a intention with opposite order of input and output keys "Thankyou - Lemonade"
 First will be search in the device`s local intention storage.
 If it has no results, then intention will be broadcasts to known storages.
 In our case it will be the fridge.